surifirstpin/biplus_documentation/docs/DataRun.md

 ## Build Query

-Under data analysis section, select the project and model for which you want to explore the data. data analysis sections comprised of dimension and measures which acts as fundamental building blocks for a query.
+Under data analysis section, select the project and model for which you want to explore the data. data analysis sections contains list of dimension and measures which acts as fundamental building blocks for a query.

 **Getting Started :**